 “Basically he’s the go-to cross-genre horn-blowing utility man of the Philly scene” (John Vettese).
 Vince Tampio is a professional trumpeter, arranger, composer, and multi-instrumentalist based in Philadelphia, PA.
 Although firmly rooted in jazz, he is comfortable with a wide variety of genres including rock, soul, funk, folk, classical, and electronic.

-Vince’s original music has been described as “a contemporary instance of fusion done right,” and whose “nontraditional instrumentation maintains a spacious environment that proves ideal for a set brimming with imaginative, drawn-out improvisation” (Matthew Aquiline).
-His latest album, Sound Plan, is an instrumental jazz album that incorporates Psychedelic Rock and Electronic Dance Music (EDM) while juxtaposing acoustic tones with synthesized breadth.
-Sound Plan was preceded by Live at PafA (2017), Syzygy (2014) and Syzygy: Remix (2014).
+Vince’s original music has been described as “a contemporary instance of fusion done right,” and whose “nontraditional instrumentation maintains a spacious environment that proves ideal for a set brimming with imaginative, drawn-out improvisation” (Matthew Aquilin All About Jazz).
+His next album, The Nook, is a full length straight-ahead jazz album featuring John Swana.
+The music harks back to Miles Davis' first great quintet.
+The Nook was preceded by Sound Plan (2017), Sound Plan, Live at PafA (2017), Syzygy (2014), and Syzygy: Remix (2014).
 Vince is currently self producing four more solo albums.
 One unreleased composition was recently featured in the Philadelphia Real Book Volume 1.

 Vince has appeared as a side man on 30+ albums.
 He is the trumpeter and arranger with the York Street Hustle, the John Byrne Band, the Cat’s Pajamas, and You Do You.
 Vince founded the Philly Phatness horn section, which has recorded with regional, national, and international artists, and on film soundtracks.
+"His horn croons and wahs with touches of funk or blues, bridging the futuristic digital age with a snazzy sense of classic cool" (Geno Thackara All About Jazz).
 Vince also writes and arranges for the Uptown String Band, a member of the Philadelphia Mummers String Band Association.